prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-19-dynamic-programming.md

 {:.figure}

-## 4 Dynamic Programming VS Divide-and-Conquer algorithm
+## 4 Dynamic Programming VS Divide and Conquer
 ---
 The [divide and conquer](data-structures-and-algorithms/divide-and-conquer.html) approach divides a problem into smaller subproblems; these subproblems are further solved recursively.
 The result of each subproblem is not stored for future reference, whereas, in a dynamic approach, the result of each subproblem is stored for future reference.